Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Abstract

 \section{Abstract}

-Reliable uncertainty quantification is critical in multivariate time series forecasting problems arising in domains such as energy systems and transportation networks, among many others.
-Although Transformer-based architectures have recently achieved strong performance for sequence modeling, most probabilistic forecasting approaches rely on restrictive parametric likelihoods or quantile-based objectives.
-They can struggle to capture complex joint predictive distributions across multiple correlated time series.
-This work proposes EnTransformer, a deep generative forecasting framework that integrates engression, a stochastic learning paradigm for modeling conditional distributions, with the expressive sequence modeling capabilities of Transformers.
-The proposed approach injects stochastic noise into the model representation and optimizes an energy-based scoring objective to directly learn the conditional predictive distribution without imposing parametric assumptions.
-This design enables EnTransformer to generate coherent multivariate forecast trajectories while preserving Transformers' capacity to effectively model long-range temporal dependencies and cross-series interactions.
-We evaluate our proposed EnTransformer on several widely used benchmarks for multivariate probabilistic forecasting, including Electricity, Traffic, Solar, Taxi, KDD-cup, and Wikipedia datasets.
-Experimental results demonstrate that EnTransformer produces well-calibrated probabilistic forecasts and consistently outperforms the benchmark models.
-Code is available at \url{https://github.com/yuvrajiro/EnTransformer}.
+{Reliable uncertainty quantification is paramount for forecasting multivariate time series and spatiotemporal data.
+While Transformer architectures excel at sequence modeling, current probabilistic approaches typically rely on restrictive parametric likelihoods or quantile-based objectives, thereby limiting their ability to capture complex joint distributions in correlated time series.
+To overcome these limitations, we propose \textit{Enformer} and its spatiotemporal extension, \textit{GEnformer}.
+These models synthesize the expressive power of Transformers with engression, a stochastic learning paradigm for modeling conditional distributions.
+By injecting stochastic noise and optimizing a strictly proper scoring objective, our frameworks directly learn conditional predictive distributions without imposing parametric assumptions.
+This design ensures the generation of coherent multivariate trajectories while maintaining the Transformer's efficacy in modeling long-range dependencies and cross-series interactions.
+The probabilistic capability of Enformer is achieved with an asymptotic overhead of only a constant factor over a deterministic Transformer with an identical configuration.
+We extensively evaluate our frameworks on prominent multivariate benchmarks for temporal dynamics and real-world epidemic datasets for spatiotemporal dynamics.
+Empirical results demonstrate that both frameworks yield calibrated probabilistic forecasts and consistently outperform state-of-the-art baselines.
+Code is available at \url{https://github.com/yuvrajiro/genformer} and through our Python package \href{https://pypi.org/project/genformer/}{\texttt{genformer}}.}